Three Diminutive Geese at Middle Creek Wildlife Management Area

 Check those flocks of Canada Geese carefully, sometimes you’ll find something different among them,…

-…like this noticeably smaller bird, probably either a Lesser Canada Goose (Branta canadensis parvipes) or a Richardson’s Cackling Goose (Branta hutchinsii hutchinsii).
+…like this noticeably smaller bird, possibly either a Lesser Canada Goose (Branta canadensis parvipes) or a Richardson’s Cackling Goose (Branta hutchinsii hutchinsii), the latter being more likely.

 Don’t just sit there—don your coat, grab a pair of binoculars, and get out and have a gander!